Toothpastes with zinc can clear up morning breath in seconds

 According to a study appearing in the Journal of Breath Research, toothpastes that contain zinc may neutralize the volatile sulfur compounds (VSCs) that give morning breath its unmistakable reek.

 For the investigation, a pair of Swedish clinicians from the University of Oslo tested the effects of such a toothpaste on 12 volunteers, all of whom intentionally cultivated morning breath for the study.
-The duo discovered that toothpastes containing zinc efficiently eliminated hydrogen sulfide and methyl mercaptan, two common VSCs that add the smell of rotten eggs and cabbage (respectively) to bad breath.
+The duo discovered that toothpastes containing zinc efficiently alleviated hydrogen sulfide and methyl mercaptan, two common VSCs that add the smell of rotten eggs and cabbage (respectively) to bad breath.

 If you get morning breath and want to do something about it, consider looking into TheraBreath zinc-laden toothpastes and mouthwashes.